ooikk/Arduino-Documentation/04_T-Rex_Game/t_Rex.md

     }
 ```

 Under Play mode, need to release CPU for other tasks.
-Use a flag to **switchStateCur** to indicate switch state.
+Use a flag **switchStateCur** to indicate switch state.
 Once confirm Press and Release, start the
 jump action.

 ```